jpettersson/lakrits/ruby/README.md

 	{
 		:sender_id => 2000, 	# The id of the sending device
 		:message_type => 2, 	# A 16 bit message type
-		:data => "3,20,100"		# A three byte long payload (Can be up to 64 bytes).
-Bytes are represented by a comma delimited string.
+		:data => "3,20,100"		# A comma separated string of 8 bit integers in ascii format.
+The payload can contain up to 64 bytes.
 	}
 ```